MonicaSaeed/ITI_Exam_System/README.md

 ---

+## How to Run the ITI Exam System

+### 1. Set Up the Database
+1. Create a new database named `ExaminationSystem` in your SQL Server.
+2. Run the `tableCreation.sql` script to create the necessary tables.
+3. Run the `insertdata.sql` script to populate the database with initial data.

+### 2. Run the Application
+1. Navigate to the folder where the executable (`DBProject.exe`) file of the ITI Exam System is located.
+2. Double-click the `DBProject.exe` file to launch the application.
+3. Log in using the provided credentials to access the system features.

+---

 ## Conclusion
-The ITI Exam System is designed to streamline exam.
+The ITI Exam System is designed to streamline exam management.
 With its detailed database structure, user-friendly UI, and robust reporting capabilities, it supports educational institutions in achieving operational efficiency.